Skip to main content

 % of long words in the text + average words per sentence in the text

-where a word is classified as "long" if it contains a certain number of letters (for our purposes, greater than 7 letters).
+where a word is classified as "long" if it contains a certain number of letters.

 Clarity